cgsoratto/activecampaing-magento2/README.md

-# activecampaing-magento2
-Module Active Campaing for Magento 2.
+# Module Active Campaing for Magento 2.

 This module is used to connect Active Campaing with your Magento 2 store.

 You need to create an ActiveCampaing account (sandbox is also accepted).

+I accept improvements!
+Make a pull request!

-Feature:
+## Feature:

 Add contact (customer) + commerce contact (with address and phone).